kissthink/slpkgspy/README.md

 slpkgspy
 ========

-This tool can find, get info and download Slackware packages.
+This tool finds, gets info and downloads Slackware packages.
-In addition it can get any info about the security advisories.
+In addition it gets info about the security advisories.
 The options are:

 <pre>